-Athens Area School District began the comprehensive planning process in May of 2013 upon the board appointment of community, parent and business committee members.
+Athens Area School District began the comprehensive planning process in September of 2019.
+A committee of community, parent, and business members was created.
 The committee discussed the Comprehensive Planning process, reviewed the eStrategic mission, vision, and shared values.
-The former mission, vision, and belief statements served as a spring board for brainstorming new mission, vision and belief statements.
+The former mission, vision, and belief statements served as a springboard for brainstorming new mission, vision, and belief statements.
 Subcommittees for the curriculum and special education and technology planning were formed and groups.
-Any follow up meetings and correspondance will be sent from the Superintendent's Office and a final version will be complete on Sept.
-30, 2013 for the public and board to review.
-The plan will be placed on the November 11, 2013 board meeting agenda for final approval then sent to PDE for approval.
+Any follow up meetings and correspondence will be sent from the Superintendent's Office, the last committee meeting will take place on September 23, 2021, and a final version will be complete on Sept.
+30, 2021, for the public and board to review.
+The plan will be placed on the November 8, 2021 board meeting agenda for final approval then sent to PDE for approval.

-The core administrative committee, composed of the plan authors, Diane Place, Cindy Davis, Jane Montague, and Craig Stage.
-Planning meetings were held as needed in order to meet a November 2013 deadline for submission.
+The core administrative committee is composed of the plan authors, Craig Stage, John Toscano, and Erick Cummings.
+Planning meetings were held as needed in order to meet a November 2021 deadline for submission.

-The public was notified through use of district update and the newspapers.
-Committee members were notified through mailings and email.
+The public was notified through the use of district website, social media and School Information App.
+Committee members were notified through email.